 If you need legal assistance regarding postnuptial agreements in tennessee matters, contact us online or call us at (615) 800-7096 today for a free consultation with an experienced attorney.

 Most of us have heard of a prenuptial agreement to protect assets prior to marriage.
-However, for those who are already married but are concerned about their assets in the event of a divorce, it’s not too late to draft your own.
+However, for those who are already married but are concerned about their assets in the event of a divorce, it’s not too late to legally protect what is rightfully yours in the marriage.
 If you live in Tennessee and are in need of a postnuptial agreement, contact the family law attorneys of Martin Heller Potempa & Sheppard, PLLC.
 Helping you prepare for the future is what we do.

 What is a Postnuptial Agreement?